ReemaAlzaid/ToDoApp_Task/README.md

 - Stop sharing: - The user can cancel sharing his task list.

 ## Non-functional requirements: -
-- Performance: app processes shall not take a long time in execution especially registration and user login.
+- Performance: app processes do not take a long time to execute, especially registration and user login.
-- Security: The app must be secured no one can use the app without a username and password.
+- Security: The app is secured and no one can use the app without logging in.
-- The user can export his task list as a PDF.
+- The user can export their tasks list as a PDF.

 Project structure